Jrenzo03/claude-peers-mcp/README.md

 That's it.
 The broker daemon starts automatically the first time.

 > **Tip:** Add it to an alias so you don't have to type it every time:
+>
 > ```bash
-> alias claudeyolo='claude --dangerously-skip-permissions --dangerously-load-development-channels server:claude-peers'
+> alias claudepeers='claude --dangerously-load-development-channels server:claude-peers'
 > ```

 ### 4. Open a second session and try it